-B. NEW JERSEY STUDENT LEARNING STANDARDS
+NEW JERSEY STUDENT LEARNING STANDARDS

 In addition to the AASL standards, the Information Literacy Curriculum supports New Jersey Student Learning Standards across all grade levels and subject areas.
 Student achievement is higher when information literacy instruction is integrated with the subject-area curriculum.
-In addition to teaching library skills, library media specialists teach content area standards that entail information literacy.
-A number of these standards also address the district's digital citizenship, future readiness, and social-emotional learning objectives.
+In addition to teaching library skills, library media specialists teach content area standards that entail information and media literacy as found in the Computer Science and Design Thinking Standards, as well as the Digital Citizenship and Informational and Media Literacy standards found in the Career Readiness Standards.
+These standards address the district's digital citizenship, college and career readiness, and social-emotional learning objectives.